SubiyaCryolite/jds/README.md

 # Jenesis Data Store

 Jenesis Data Store (JDS) was created to help developers persist their classes to relational databases in a fast and reliable manner, without requiring them to design elaborate relational schemas.
+JDS has two main aims:

-The aim of JDS is to allow for the rapid creation and modification of java classes in order to facilitate rapid prototyping and quick development.
+ - To allow for the rapid creation and modification of Java and/or Kotlin classes in order to facilitate rapid development; and
+ - To provide a flexible data store framework to persist data against: (a) an EAV based database or (b) serialized JSON.

 The library eliminates the need to modify schemas once a class has been altered.
 It also eliminates all concerns regarding "breaking changes" in regards to fields and their addition and/or removal.
 Fields, Objects and Collection types can be added, modified or removed at will.
 Beyond that the libraries data is structured in a way to promote fast and efficient Data Mining queries that can be used to support the application in question or to feed into specialised analytic software.

-Put simply, JDS is useful for any developer that requires a flexible schema running on top of a traditional Relational Database
+Put simply, JDS is useful for any developer that requires a flexible schema running on top of a traditional Relational Database.

 JDS is licensed under the [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause)

 # Design

 The concept behind JDS is quite simple.
-Extend a base “Entity” class, define strongly-typed “Fields” and then “Map” them to a backing JavaFX Bean.
+Extend a base “Entity” class, define strongly-typed “Fields” and then “Map” them against instances of the [WritableValue](https://openjfx.io/javadoc/11/javafx.base/javafx/beans/value/WritableValue.html) interface.

 ## Features